joonarafael/visualpathfinder/documentation/user_manual.md

 - Nodes Visited: The total amount of nodes that were visited during the algorithm execution.
 These nodes will appear grey on the map.

 - Path Length: If the finish is found, the path length will be displayed.
-The number in the parentheses represents the heuristic length of the path (where diagonal moves are equal to $\sqrt{2}$).
+The number in the parentheses represents the "Euclidean length" of the path (where diagonal moves are equal to $\sqrt{2}$).
 The other number is the total amount of traversed nodes.
 If the finish was never found, it will be indicated in a red text instead of these numbers.

 ### Menu